 Many trails can be found in Gallatin Canyon.
 The Swan Creek Trail begins at nearby Swan Creek Campground.
 Golden Trout Lakes Trail begins about 15 minutes away up Portal Creek Road, three miles south of the campground.

 This fully accessible campground offers several single-family campsites, each equipped with a picnic table and campfire ring.
-A GROUP DAY-USE PICNIC AREA (SITE 14) with 3 standard size picnic tables is also available and the area can accommodate up to 50 people.
+A GROUP PICNIC AREA (SITE 14) for DAY USE ONLY equipped with 3 standard size picnic tables is also available and can accommodate up to 50 people.

 Vault toilets, drinking water and trash collection are provided.
 Roads within the campground are paved, but the parking spurs are gravel.

 The campground sits next to the Gallatin River near Moose Creek, just off Highway 191, at an elevation of 5,700 feet.
 A forest of pine and fir trees covers the surrounding mountainsides, but the campground itself lies in an open meadow.

 A variety of wildlife makes its home in this scenic canyon.
 Visitors can often catch a glimpse of bald eagles, bighorn sheep, moose, elk, mountain goats, deer and coyotes.
 Black and grizzly bears also live in the canyon.